Patrons had early access to this piece.

 This series is to help folks recognize the Minor Arcana in their day-to-day lives and their community.
 I’ll generally base my interpretations off Pamela Colman Smith’s illustrations from the Smith-Waite or Rider-Waite deck.
 In this article, we look at The Seven of Pentacles in detail.

-Progressing through Beltane and Taurus season, we get an opportunity to work with the 5, 6, and 7 of Pentacles.
-Many magical groups connect Tarot and Astrology.
-One school does this with attention to the Minor Arcana and the decans of the signs.
-Each sign in the zodiac covers 30 degrees.
-The Decans are 3 divisions of 10º each, within each astrological sign; Decan 1 is 0º-9º, Decan 2 is 10º-19º, and Decan 3 is 20º-29º.
+As we progress through Ostara, Beltane, and Spring, as we roll through Taurus season, we get an opportunity to work with the 5, 6, and 7 of Pentacles.
+Many groups have connected Tarot and Astrology.
+One school of thinking connects the Minor Arcana with the decans of the signs.
+The Decans are 3 divisions within each astrological sign based on the degrees; Decan 1 is 0º-9º, Decan 2 is 10º-19º, and Decan 3 is 20º-29º.